Cable Car Lines in Other California Cities

 The system had several difficult features, including complicated pull curves around the Plaza, and three long viaducts used to cross rivers and railroad yards.

-The storm of 24-Dec-1889, which destroyed the Second Street Cable Railway, also caused damage to this company.
 The Pacific Railway went bankrupt on 21-Jan-1891 because of storm damage and competition from Sprague electric cars of the Consolidated Electric Railway.
 The Consolidated Electric Railway purchased the company for a tiny fraction of its capital value on 13-Jun-1893.
 The Los Angeles Railway purchased the Consolidated on 13-Oct-1893.

 The Los Angeles Railway, run by Frederick W Wood, the former general manager of the Temple Street Cable Railway, strung wires over the former LA Cable tracks.
 On 01-Feb-1896, West Seventh and Fort were shut down.
 The Grand Avenue cable stopped on 12-Feb-1896.
 Service to Boyle Heights was converted on 13-Mar-1896.
 Downey Avenue was converted on 18-Mar-1896.